£3m backing for Norwich’s National Centre for Writing

 It will inspire writers, readers and communities by supporting the development of and improving access to the best in world literature, nurturing outstanding writing talent and demonstrating that reading and writing really can transform the lives of individuals and communities in the UK and internationally.

 The Centre will be home to writers’ spaces, teaching, conference, event, office spaces, a café and a basement performance space in the main house.
 There will also be two apartments for writers and translators in residence on the upper floors of the annexe and a 120-seat events space.
-As well as being a physical space, the International Centre for Writing will broker discussions on key issues facing writers, readers and the literature sector, and will be supported by a major new national digital platform due to be launched in 2014.
+As well as being a physical space, the National Centre for Writing will broker discussions on key issues facing writers, readers and the literature sector, and will be supported by a major new national digital platform due to be launched in 2014.

-The total campaign target is £7,000,000, with further funds being sought from a range of public and private sources.
+The total campaign target is £8.5 million with further funds being sought from a range of public and private sources.
 The Arts Council funding will be released in two tranches: an initial £340,000 development grant in April, and the balance of the £3,000,000 bid when Writers’ Centre Norwich and its partners have developed the plans to the next stage and have put in place the final funding sources needed.

 Chris Gribble, Chief Executive of Writers’ Centre Norwich said: